We said it once, we’ll say it again

 There are two main types of birth control: hormonal and non-hormonal.
 Hormonal birth controls focus on using progesterone, instead of estrogen, to help regulate what’s going on with your body.
 They rarely have negative effects on the body, and can be used for months—sometimes years—at a time.
 Non-hormonal methods provide protection against pregnancy but aren’t as effective as hormonal methods.
 Before you decide which method you want to pursue, talk to your doctor.

-- Injections, IUDs and arm bands, oh my!
 Some forms of birth control, such as the Depo-Provera injection, are slightly more permanent than the Pill or a patch would be.
-Often, they’ll take away your period altogether (what a relief!) and require re-application every three months (in some cases years).
+Often, they’ll take away your period altogether and require re-application every three months in some cases years.